Akyaka, Kars: Demographics

 The town—then known as Kızılçakçak—was exclusively Armenian during the Russian Empire whilst it was part of the Kars Okrug of the Kars Oblast.
 Following the conclusion of the Turkish–Armenian war and Turkey's annexation of the region, Azerbaijanis and Karapapakhs who had fled from Armenia in 1918–1920 settled in Akyaka, replacing the Armenian population which was expelled in 1920.
-Nowadays, Azerbaijanis form 50% of the population, Sunni Karapapakhs 45%, and Kurds and others form the remaining 5%.